-- 1. The Pupil Personnel Worker will assist appropriate school staff in determining whether, and to what extent, the student meets eligibility criteria for appropriate educational services.
+- 1. The Pupil Personnel Worker will assist appropriate HCPSS school-based employees in determining whether, and to what extent, the student meets eligibility criteria for appropriate educational services.

 - 2. Eligible students will receive as many of the following services as appropriate:

 - a.
 Academic Intervention

 - b.
 Special Education

 - c.
 ESOL

 - d.
 Gifted/Talented

 - e.
 Section 504

-- 3. The Office of Academic Intervention and the Title I Programs staff will work together with the Office of Pupil Personnel staff to ensure that homeless students are receiving Title I or comparable services as needed.
+- 3. The Office of Academic Intervention and the Title I Programs employees will work together with the Office of Pupil Personnel staff to ensure that students experiencing homelessness are receiving Title I or comparable services as needed.

-VII.
+VI.
 Responsibilities of the Homeless Education Liaison

-- A. Provide training for Pupil Personnel Workers and other school-based staff to ensure prompt identification and enrollment of children and youth who are homeless. - B. Ensure public notice of McKinney Vento rights is disseminated in locations frequented by parents, guardians and unaccompanied youth, in a manner and form understandable to them. - C. Participate and assist with mediating disputes that occur regarding the enrollment, school selection, and provision of services for homeless children and youth, and ensure the consistent implementation of the dispute resolution process. - D. Chair meetings of the Homeless Advisory Committee whose purpose is to ensure the coordinated delivery of services to children and youth who are homeless. - E. Provide training for Pupil Personnel Workers to ensure that children and youth who are homeless are offered case management services that result in the delivery of appropriate educational and related services. - F. Ensure that Pupil Personnel Workers monitor the academic, attendance, and behavioral data for students who are homeless.
+- A. Provide training for Pupil Personnel Workers and other HCPSS school-based employees to ensure prompt identification and enrollment of children and youth who are experiencing homelessness. - B. Ensure public notice of McKinney-Vento rights is disseminated in locations frequented by parents and unaccompanied youth, in a manner and form understandable to them. - C. Participate and assist with mediating disputes that occur regarding the enrollment, school selection, and provision of services for children and youth who are experiencing homelessness, and ensure the consistent implementation of the dispute resolution process. - D. Chair meetings of the Homeless Advisory Committee whose purpose is to ensure the coordinated delivery of services to children and youth who are experiencing homelessness.

-- G. Write and manage grants that provide funds to support the education of children and youth who are homeless. - H. Collaborate with the Homeless Education Coordinator of the Maryland State Department of Education (MSDE) to ensure the delivery of appropriate services and supports to children and youth who are homeless. - I. Ensure that Pupil Personnel Workers inform parents/guardians and unaccompanied youth about available transportation services and assist them in obtaining transportation. - J. Communicate regularly with representatives of community agencies that provide services and supports to children and youth who are homeless and their families. - K. Ensure prompt reporting of required data to the MSDE. - L. Participate in professional development and technical assistance meetings as determined appropriate by the State Homeless Education Coordinator.
+- E. Provide training for Pupil Personnel Workers to ensure that children and youth who are experiencing homelessness are offered case management services that result in the delivery of appropriate educational and related services. - F. Ensure that Pupil Personnel Workers monitor the academic, attendance, and behavioral data for students who are experiencing homelessness. - G. Write and manage grants that provide funds to support the education of children and youth who are experiencing homelessness. - H. Collaborate with the Homeless Education Coordinator of the Maryland State Department of Education (MSDE) to ensure the delivery of appropriate services and supports to children and youth who are experiencing homelessness.
+Including participating in professional development and technical assistance meetings as determined appropriate by the State Homeless Education Coordinator. - I. Ensure that Pupil Personnel Workers inform parents and unaccompanied youth about their rights under the McKinney-Vento Act and available transportation services and assist them in obtaining transportation. - J. Communicate regularly with representatives of community agencies that provide services and supports to children and youth who are experiencing homelessness and their families. - K. Ensure prompt reporting of required data to the MSDE. - L. Ensuring students experiencing homelessness have access to and receive educational services for which such families, children, and youths are eligible, including services through Head Start programs, early intervention services, and other preschool programs administered by the local school system.

-VIII.
+VII.
 Dispute Resolution